 Keep the tops of any battery clean and dry.
-Dirt and water can conduct electricity from one post to the other and can cause battery discharge or cause errant engine warnings.
+Dirt and water can conduct electricity from one post to the other and can cause battery discharge or cause engine warnings.
 Keep the battery posts free of corrosion.
 DO NOT use wing nuts to attach battery cables.
 Remove the cables and clean the posts and cable clamps with a battery post cleaner or sandpaper as required.
-Coating the battery posts and cable clamps with petroleum jelly or silicone grease will help protect and reduce corrosion.
-Battery cables, both positive and ground must be replaced when they show signs of corrosion or fraying.
-Deteriorated cables cause a considerable voltage loss when high currents are drawn, as for starting the engine.
+Coating the battery posts and cable clamps with petroleum jelly or silicone grease will help protect them and reduce corrosion.
+Battery cables, both positive and ground, must be replaced when they show signs of corrosion or fraying.
+Deteriorated cables cause a considerable voltage loss when high currents are drawn, such as when starting the engine.
+See the battery owner's manuals for maintenance information.